wenhaoz-fengcai/wenhaoz-fengcai.github.io/_posts/2019-12-13-conference-topics.markdown

 	plt.show()
 ```

 The sample input file can be seen [here](https://blogassetswenhao.s3-us-west-1.amazonaws.com/wordclod/bigdata.txt).
-These are the accepted regular paper and short papers in IEEE BigData 2019 conference.
-Each line is a individual paper work.
-Author names and titles are separated by ``,".
+These are the accepted regular paper and short papers in the IEEE BigData 2019 conference.
+Each line is an individual paper.
+Note that author names and titles are separated by a comma.
+You can prepare your own input file by scraping the internet~

+You can also see this blog on [Medium](https://medium.com/@wenhaoz.fengcai/wordcloud-visualization-of-acedemic-conference-topics-36e6dc6711aa)